Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Towards a new classification of galaxies

-To contrast the dynamical and photometric (Hubble) classification, we use the last row of Figure \ref{fig:dynclass} to show the CVCs from each dynamical class with corresponding color representing the morphology of the galaxies.
-The slow-rising RCs have a clear connection to late-type spirals (Scd--Sd), the round-peaked to early-type galaxies (E,Sa-Sab).
-However, the other two dynamical classes are represented by galaxies with different morphologies.
-Interestingly, the lenticular galaxies fall only in one category -- sharp-peaked dynamical class.
+To investigate the properties of the four classes, in Fig. \ref{fig:dynclass}, first row, we plot together the CVCs from each class (from left- to the right-hand panel): SR-CVCs (black curves), FL-CVCs (blue curves), RP-CVCs (green curves) and SP-CVCs (red curves).
+In the second row of Fig. \ref{fig:dynclass}, we calculate the mean prototype circular curve, which corresponds to the mean value of the CVCs at each $k$-means cluster group, in order for each class to obtain a representative shape and amplitude of the CVCs.
+The shaded band represents the standard variation of the CVCs within the cluster group.
+To contrast the CVC and photometric (Hubble) classification, we use the last row of Fig. \ref{fig:dynclass} to show the CVCs from each class with corresponding colour representing the morphology of the galaxies.
+The SR-CVCs have a clear connection to late-type spirals (Sb--Sdm), and the SP-CVCs to early-type galaxies (E1--E7).
+However, the other two CVC classes are represented by galaxies with different morphologies.
+Interestingly, the lenticular galaxies fall mainly in one category -- RP class.